The Vortex SmartWinch

 - rope - you choose your line strength and amount

-- automated digital winch-op controller - future offering (fall 2022?)
+- automated digital handheld controller - future offering (spring 2023?)

 - shipping fees and shipping crate